-- 9. The Commissioner also understands that the Lord Chancellor involved in the legal proceedings has requested that any further requests for disclosure from individual A should be made in those proceedings, as opposed to him making FOIA requests.
-The court will then be able to consider the relevance of the information in the context of those proceedings, and make an informed decision as to whether or not that information should be disclosed. - 10.
-Section 17(6) of FOIA allows a public authority not to respond to a request if it has previously issued a notice relying on section 14 and it would be unreasonable for the public authority to issue a further refusal notice.
-The Commissioner will usually only consider it unreasonable to issue a further notice when an authority has previously warned the requester that it will not respond to any further vexatious requests on the same or similar topics. - 11.
-Such a notice was issued to individual A on 23 May 2013, where the MOJ advised him that it would no longer be responding to FOIA requests in relation to individual A's specific case or further requests which are in some way attributed to his ongoing legal action, the Legal Aid Agency's tender process, or individual tenders which have taken place over the last three and a half years. - 12.
+- 10. Such a notice was issued to individual A on 23 May 2013, where the MOJ advised him that it would no longer be responding to FOIA requests in relation to individual A's specific case or further requests which are in some way attributed to his ongoing legal action, the Legal Aid Agency's tender process, or individual tenders which have taken place over the last three and a half years. - 11.
 This means that individual A cannot use FOIA as a means to securing information relating to the tender process or legal action.
-The MOJ believes that individual A is now attempting to circumnavigate the FOIA by attempting to access the same, or substantially similar information, using third parties to make requests on his behalf, one of whom the MOJ believes is the complainant which is considered further in the 'Reasons for decision' part of this notice. - 13.
-The Commissioner has considered a complaint from another individual under Reference FS50533887 whom the MOJ also believed to be acting as part of a campaign with individual A. For the purposes of this notice, the complainant in that case will be referred to here as 'individual B'.
-In FS50533887 the complainant referred to below is referred to as individual C.
+The MOJ believes that individual A is now attempting to circumnavigate the FOIA by attempting to access the same, or substantially similar information, using third parties to make requests on his behalf, one of whom the MOJ believes is the complainant which is considered further in the 'Reasons for decision' part of this notice. - 12.
+The Commissioner has considered a complaint from another individual under Reference FS50532809 whom the MOJ also believed to be acting as part of a campaign with individual A. For the purposes of this notice, the complainant in that case will be referred to here as 'individual C'.
+Individual B in FS50532809 is the complainant in this case.